 By renewing your mind constantly with the words, teaching or doctrine of Jesus Christ!

 It is as you imbibe and abide in the teaching of Christ that your natural or carnal mind will be progressively renewed, sanctified and reset to allow you demonstrate or walk in love as Jesus Christ did.

 The carnal or unrenewed mind is naturally set on loving, pleasing and indulging self.
 This is why many believers today are still selfish, hateful and vengeful.

 The carnal mind will continually hinder you from loving, esteeming and caring for others above yourself (1 Cor.
 10:24).

 You cannot love, pray and bless those who hate, hurt, abuse, or persecute you with a carnal or unrenewed mind!

 You cannot ignore yourself to seek for other’s well-being if your mind is not renewed to think like Christ, who though He was God yet He emptied Himself and took the form of a bondservant and humbled Himself to be crucified on the cross as a mere criminal for our sins (Phil.
 2:5-10).

-The Lord Jesus said to His disciples in John 13:
+The Lord Jesus points out this truth to His disciples.

 13 “You call me Teacher and Lord, and you say well, for so I am.